Remiah17/RockPaperScissors/README.md

 # RockPaperScissors
 An online rock paper scissors game simulator.

-This is an html,css,javascript project simulating a classic game rock paper scissors.
+This is an html,css,javascript project simulating a classic game rock paper scissors made by Rustom Mameng.